openjdk/amber-docs/site/design-notes/type-patterns-in-switch.md

    case.

-If we adopt this change of perspective, then `default`, not `switch`, is in control of the null rejection behavior -- and we can view these changes as adjusting the behavior of `default`.
+If we adopt this change of perspective, then `default`, not `switch`, is in control of the null-rejection behavior -- and we can view these changes as adjusting the behavior of `default`.
 So we can recast the proposed changes as:

   - Switches accept null;